aterreno/blog/content/commercial-road-in-bangalore/index.md

 I simply love this picture and it’s one of the best that I ever made.

-The adventure in Bangalore is almost finished and I’ll write a “tecnical report” maybe tomorrow, it was amazing and cool and ThoughtWorks gave us really a big chance to grow and have fun here.
+The adventure in Bangalore is almost finished and I’ll write a "tecnical report" maybe tomorrow, it was amazing and cool and ThoughtWorks gave us really a big chance to grow and have fun here.